Where can I hunt?

 • have the GPS-device in their possession at all times when hunting

-• ensure the GPS-device can locate their position at any time when hunting.
+• ensure the GPS-device can locate and display their position at any time when hunting.
 This does not require hunters to have their GPS on constantly, but to be able to turn it on and locate their position at any time.

 The GPS device must: